First Impressions Are Made in 0.1 Seconds — Is It Really True?

 Three Key Factors That Shape First Impressions

-1. Facial Expression — Emotions Read in 0.04 Seconds
+1. Facial Expression — Read in an Instant

-According to MIT research, the human brain can read emotions from facial expressions in just 0.04 seconds.
+Research suggests the brain registers facial expressions almost instantly.
 A smile in particular sends powerful signals of "friendliness" and "safety."
 The key is the genuine "Duchenne smile" that engages not just the mouth corners but also the muscles around the eyes (orbicularis oculi).

 2. Eye Contact — The Window of Trust